 3. Dissertation Abstract: no more than one page, single-spaced.

 6. Two Course Proposals: Briefly outline two sample courses you would be interested in teaching at Princeton.
-It is not necessary to include syllabi, but in addition to the course descriptions, please provide sample reading lists.
+It is not necessary to include syllabi, but, in addition to the course descriptions, please provide sample reading lists.
 The two course descriptions and reading lists together should not exceed three double-spaced pages.
-One proposed course should offer an introduction to a topic of your choice for first and second-year students from different fields (a 200 level course at Princeton).
-The other course should be a more advanced undergraduate seminar in your own discipline that would have a broad appeal to juniors and/or seniors in your host department (300-400 level).
+One proposed course should offer an introduction to a topic of your choice for first and second-year students from different fields (typically a 200-level course at Princeton).
+The other course should be a more advanced undergraduate seminar in your own discipline that would have broad appeal to juniors and/or seniors in your host department (300 or 400-level).

 7. For Applicants with Ph.D.
 Degree: a document confirming your completion of all requirements for the Ph.D. degree.
-This may either be a formal Ph.D. certificate or a letter from your dissertation advisor.
+This may be a formal Ph.D. certificate, an official transcript, or a letter from your dissertation advisor.

 Note to Chair or Director: Candidates may apply only once to the Society of Fellows.
 We therefore advise applicants to wait until they have a substantial portion of their dissertation completed (approximately one half of the dissertation written) before applying.
-The "progress to degree" letter need not contain an evaluation but should state that the candidate has a substantial portion of the dissertation completed at the time of application, and is fully expected to have completed all requirements for the Ph.D., including filing and defense, by June 15, 2021.
+The "progress to degree" letter need not contain an evaluation but should state that the candidate has a substantial portion of the dissertation completed at the time of application and is fully expected to have completed all requirements for the Ph.D., including filing and defense, by June 15, 2021.
 Should a finalist not be able to meet this deadline, a fellowship offer would have to be rescinded.

-Dossier services may be used for the submission of reference letters; applicants using such services should contact these for specific instructions.
+Dossier services may be used for the submission of reference letters.
+Applicants using such services should contact these for specific instructions.
 Please note that dossier services should not send letters to the email@example.com address.

 Additional Information and Timeline:

-Applicants interested in more than one type of fellowship should submit just one application, as the online form allows applicants to indicate which fellowships they would like to be considered for.
+Applicants interested in more than one type of fellowship should submit just one application, as the online application form allows applicants to indicate which fellowships they wish to be considered for.

-Finalists invited to campus interviews can expect to be contacted in mid-November, and interviews will be held in the week of December.
-We plan to schedule campus interviews for the week of January 13, 2020.
+Finalists invited for interviews can expect to be contacted in mid-November, and interviews will be held in the week of December 14th, 2020.
 The Society of Fellows will reimburse the cost of travel and lodging associated with the interviews, should these take place on campus.

-All other applicants will be notified about the status of their application in early January 2020; names of fellowship winners are to be announced on the Society of Fellows’ website in summer 2020.
+All other applicants will be notified about the status of their application by the end of December 2020.
+The fellowship winners are to be announced on the Society of Fellows’ website in summer 2021.

 Applications are reviewed by faculty in the Society of Fellows and participating departments at Princeton.
 Please note that all application materials and the selection committee's evaluations remain confidential, and the committee is not able to provide feedback on individual applications or interviews.